InstituteforDiseaseModeling/selvaraj_vector_genetics_2020/README.md

 COMPS system for HPC job management Email support@idmod.org

-Input files and executable are in ./input_files abs ./EXE, respectively.
+Input files and executable are in ./input_files and ./EXE, respectively.

+Single node simulations can be found in ./single_node_simulations.

+Spatial simulations can be found in ./spatial_gene_drive